chriskottom/chriskottom.com/source/articles/2017-04-26-full-stack-testing-with-rails-system-tests/index.html.markdown

 end
 ```

 Each of the drivers has different characteristics and capabilities according to its implementation.
 [Rack:Test](https://github.com/rack-test/rack-test) works a lot like Rails integration tests, and offers similar performance.
-Headless drivers like [capybara-webkit](https://github.com/thoughtbot/capybara-webkit) and [Poltergeist](https://github.com/teampoltergeist/poltergeist)offer a balance of JavaScript evaluation and acceptable performance.
+Headless drivers like [capybara-webkit](https://github.com/thoughtbot/capybara-webkit) and [Poltergeist](https://github.com/teampoltergeist/poltergeist) offer a balance of JavaScript evaluation and acceptable performance.
 The table below summarizes the current driver options.

 <table class="min-w-full mb-6 border border-sky-300">
   <colgroup>